-A couple of weeks ago I did a post on 5 Ways to Make Your Novel Unforgettable.
-That was basically all about the CLIMAX, which many people astutely figured out.
+Last week I did a post on 5 Ways to Make Your Novel Unforgettable.
+That was basically all about the CLIMAX, which many of you astutely figured out.

 But before your reader gets to the part that’s unforgettable, you have to make them turn all 250 other pages.
 All of them.
 And guess what?
 Two hundred and fifty are a whole lot of pages to turn.
 You don’t want your reader to do it half-heartedly, either.
 You don’t want to write a “pity-page-turner.”
 You want full-contact addiction.